Without a doubt, backpacking Sri Lanka is one of the best travel experiences we have ever had!

 We use this to capture high quality handheld footage, to then be used for editing videos together at a later stage.
 If you get the right one, this can often double as a fantastic photography camera, meaning there’s not as much need to bring a bigger DSLR as well.

 Sri Lanka is the first country we took our drone, and immediately knew the investment had been worthwhile!
 Having a drone allows you to capture some truly epic shots that would be impossible otherwise.
 Best of all, they really aren’t that hard to get used to, which is why there are so many drone hobbyists now wherever you go in the world.
+Check out our drone-buying guide on the for help picking yours.
+As well as our list of the best DJI competitor drones currently out there.

 It’s important you know what to pack for Sri Lanka in order to stay safe!